< Go to Four Season Tents

-That’s hard to estimate.
+That's hard to estimate.
 Despite extensive use for more than two years our models have not experienced any significant problems.
-(Someone stepped on the side wall with crampons once, but that was a quick patch with Sil Fix).
+(Someone stepped on the side wall with crampons once, but that was a quick patch with Nylon Repair Tape.
 We have heard from mountaineering guide services and NOLS instructors that the first point to break on the Nammatj (and Keron) is usually the seam above the center toggle that connects the outer and inner tents.
 Supposedly, the stitching fails there before anywhere else.

 A brief note on the tent's fantastic stuff sacks:

 The large one for the tent is made of a very durable fabric and has a multi-loop handle that runs the length of the bag.
 The handle makes the tent easy to carry and also provides attachment points if you want to fill the bag with rocks, sand, or snow and use it as an anchor point.
 The loops can also be used to strap the tent to things such as a yak, the roof of a vehicle or to a duffel bag that's attached to something else.
 The pole stuff sack has a hidden interior pouch that holds an extra section of pole and a large diameter splint.
 The hidden pouch is subtle and well designed.
 No other tent manufacturer includes an extra section of pole, nor does any other tent hide it so effectively.